 Carlos Quispez Asin (1900-1983)

-Carlos Quispez Asin authentication from $175.
-Carlos Quispez Asin appraisal from $25.
+We Perform Carlos Quispez Asin art authentication.
+Carlos Quispez Asin appraisal.
 Carlos Quispez Asin certificates of authenticity (COA).
-Carlos Quispez Asin analysis, research, scientific tests, full authentications.
+Carlos Quispez Asin analysis, research, scientific tests, full art authentications.
 We will help you sell your Carlos Quispez Asin or we will sell it for you.

 Carlos Quispez Asin was born in Lima, Peru and was the son of Jesus Quíspez Asín and Maria But and brother of the poet and painter Caesar Quispez Asin.
 He studied in Lima at the Academia Concha from 1915 to 1917 and later at the Escuela Nacional Superior de Bellas Artes with Daniel Hernández.
 In 1921, he traveled to Europe, where he enrolled at the Real Academia de Bellas Artes in Madrid with a pension granted by the Spanish Government from 1921 to 1926.
 After almost a decade in Spain, he returned to Lima where he joined a new generational movement that confronted the academic art and costumbrism practices being used at the time.
 While his generational companions oriented themselves towards the abstraction, he continued exploring the plastic possibilities of Neo-figurativism developing a style of painting distinguished by linear and gracefully expressive drawing and by a delicate handling of oil paint comparable to watercolor in texture and shade.
 He remained, for a short time, in Peru and then traveled to the United States.
 For most of the 1930s, he was active in Los Angeles where he painted murals and acted in the local art scene.